-Here you find resources and tools to help develop surveys for investigating knowledge, attitudes, beliefs and practices within the field of antibiotic resistance or related topics.
-The section also highlights some studies that have been performed to better understand the current knowledge and attitudes among a variety of professionals, students, and the general public working in the human and animal sectors
+Here you find resources and tools to help develop surveys to investigate knowledge, attitudes, beliefs and practices among the general public, students and professionals working in the human and animal sectors.

 A study to assess perceptions and intentions to reduce antimicrobial usage among pig farmers in Europe:

 Farmers were asked to estimate how much antibiotics were used on their farm compared to other farms, if they had experienced incidents related to resistance, the benefits and risks of using antibiotics and how much the current use could be reduced while still being economically manageable.
 Veterinarians were asked about their continued training in addition to questions on use and resistance.

 - Farmers and veterinarians perceived the risks and benefits of using antimicrobials in a similar way

 - But, farmers where less optimistic about possibilities to reduce use.